 Are you setting yourself up as an expert in your field?

 Creating a marketing blog is vital.
 Yes, there are literally thousands of marketing sites out there but that shouldn’t put you off.
 Try to avoid regurgitating cliched marketing posts such as 10 ways to improve your social media performance and move towards more opinionated pieces that show you have a handle on the current state of marketing and what’s coming up in the future.

 Of course, you can post articles just as easily on LinkedIn but having your own space is a fantastic way to further leverage and articulate your expertise and develop your personal brand.

 Finding places to guest post is also important.
 It gives you the chance to link into your blog but also shows you are respected in your field and have something important to say.
 Where you guest post is certainly as important as what you post.
 Find the top marketing sites, look at what kind of articles they are posting and then submit your own copy.

 5. Freelancing and Your Star Rating

-It’s now easier than ever for marketing professionals to set up as freelancers in Brighton.
+It’s now easier than ever for marketing professionals to set up as freelancers, check out the latest freelance jobs in Brighton.
 While you may be looking for that next wonderful job, undertaking some freelance work is an important way to showcase your ability.
 Whether you are a content writer, web designer or social media expert, getting great reviews on a freelancing site can certainly improve your chance of receiving the perfect job offer.
 This is a terrific way for marketing newbies to get their foot in the door and show their worth to potential employers.